Brett Smith (racing driver)

 Brett Smith (born 11 May 1992) is a British racing driver currently competing in the Mini Challenge UK and the British Touring Car Championship for Eurotech Racing.

 British Touring Car Championship

-He joined the series from the Snetterton round in July replacing his father, Jeff who was injured in a crash during the qualifying session for the previous round at Croft.
+Smith joined the series from the Snetterton round in July replacing his father, Jeff who was injured in a crash during the qualifying session for the previous round at Croft.

 Racing record

 Smith, at the Knockhill round of the 2017 British Touring Car Championship.